Financial support for maritime industry careers

 The Whirlwind Charitable Trust, Lister Charitable Trust and UKSA have formed a bursary scheme in memory of their inspirational founder Noel Lister.
-The bursary scheme aims to support young people aged 17 – 25 who have little financial support, but driven by a dream to train and gain employment in the marine industry.
+The bursary scheme aims to support young people aged 17 – 25 who have little financial support but are driven by a dream to train and gain employment in the marine industry.
 By creating this opportunity a young person will be able to access the Professional Training Courses needed for entry into an exciting and challenging career.

 With a huge dose of entrepreneurial spirit, Noel made his name by creating MFI, which at the time was the UK’s largest and most innovative furniture retailing group.
 He was a keen sailor and became well-known within the yachting world for his succession of Whirlwind yachts, which cruised extensively and competed at the highest levels.